-“Soil moisture monitors, weather stations, and drones capture massive agricultural data.
-With analytics, IoT, and machine learning algorithms, farmers may make data-driven planting, irrigation, fertilizing, and pest control choices.”
+“Massive agriculture data is collected through soil moisture monitors, weather stations as well as through drones.
+With analytics, IoT, and machine learning algorithms farmers can make data-driven decisions on planting, irrigation, fertilization, and pest control choices.”

 In Image: IoT sensors in agriculture can monitor soil moisture levels, optimizing water usage and boosting crop yields